ydumburs/unified-video-api-postman-collection/README.md

 7. **Generate a JWT**
    Click on the `Generate a JWT` folder in the left-hand navigation tree, then select `Postman script`.
 In the center pane, click `Send`.
 This will run the script and generate a JWT.
 For more information on JWT generation, please see https://github.com/ydumburs/unified-video-api-postman-collection/blob/main/README.md#authentication.
 8. **Send Requests**
-   Modify the request body as needed and click the `Send` button.
+   Select any request from the left-hand navigation and click the `Send` button.
+Note that you may need to modify the request body as needed.
+Once the JWT has expired, you'll receive a `token has expired` error.
+To resolve this, you'll need to generate a new JWT by running the `Postman script` again.

 How It Works
 ======================